VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 6. Utage
 7. Unknown (in cases where it cannot find a genre to where it matches)

-Current status of the program only find the folders/charts are in and verifies their genre, file operations will be added later for now
+Current status of the program only find the folders/charts are in and verifies their genre, file operations will be added later for now.

+is able to categorize all the available charts in AstroDX as of September 5, 2024

 ## Description